Skip to main content

 Virtual talks available: Yes

 Talks: Barnsdale - the television years.
 Barnsdale after Geoff (1996-present day).
-The Right Genes - a fun talk based on Nick's new book.
+The Right Genes - a fun talk based on my first book from the Barnsdale trilogy.
 Perfect autumn perennials.
 Stunning autumn shrubs.
 Spectacular autumn trees.
 Essential trees and shrubs for a winter garden.
 Spring into spring – plants to give spring interest.
 Must have summer perennials.
 Essential summer flowering shrubs.
 Summer trees.
 Gardening in shade.
 Organic gardening.
 Drought tolerant plants.
 How to have vegetables all year round.
 Penstemon – varieties, growing techniques and aftercare.
 Composting techniques.
 Preparing your garden for winter.
 Hemerocallis – varieties, growing techniques and aftercare.
 What goes into a flower show?
 Wildlife – the good, the bad and the ugly.
 Vegetative plant propagation –softwood, semi-ripe, hardwood and root cuttings.
 Herbs in the garden.
 Bog gardens and associated plants.
 Trees for a small garden.
 Climbers for all aspects.
 Beautiful berries.

 Contact